Storing Business Data for Graph Elements

 }

-The Organization Chart demo shows how to create a graph according to business data, how to store the data in the user tags of graph elements, and how to create visual representations which use the data stored in the user tags for visualization.
+The Organization Chart demo shows how to create a graph based on business data, how to store the data in the user tags of graph elements, and how to create visual representations that use the data stored in the user tags for visualization.